Otite-Git/Otite-Git/README.md

 <br />

-Hi, I'm Otite.
-A tech enthusiast with experience in Cloud Architecture, Cloud Engineering, Devops, Solution Design and Python Programming Language.
+ A Cloud Expert developer with experience in Cloud Architecture, Cloud Engineering, Devops, Solution Design and Python Programming Language.
 I have designed developed and scaled solutions using Python and AWS services such as EC2, Kineses, RDS, Terraform, Docker and general AWS services.
-Apart from that I like getting involved in creative innovations, solutioning and problem solving.✌
+Apart from that I like getting involved in creative innovations, solutioning and problem solving.<!--✌-->